 Q. How often should I change the water in an inflatable pool?

-When using chemical cleaning agents, the water should be changed about every two weeks.
+When using chemical cleaning agents, change the water about every 2 weeks.
 For baby and kiddie pools that aren’t maintained with chemicals, the water should be changed every other day.

 Q. How long do inflatable pools last?

-Typically, inflatable swimming pools can last anywhere from two to five years, depending on how well they’re maintained and how they’re used.
+Typically, inflatable swimming pools last anywhere from 2 to 5 years, depending on how well they’re maintained and how they’re used.
 The pool’s type, material, and size also affect its longevity.